Common Name: Cougar

 More about Rocket and Rosie:

-Rocket and Rosie reside here at GVZoo as ambassador animals.
-Having lost their mothers who teach them critical survival skills and suffering injuries in the wild prior to rescue , they are not candidates for re-release.
+Rocket resides here at the GVZoo as an ambassador animal.
+Having lost his mother, who would teach him critical survival skills and suffering injuries in the wild prior to rescue, he is not a candidate for re-release.